eamigo86/django3_asgi/README.md

 ## How test it:

-### 1. Create a folder, clone the repo, create a virualenv and install the required packages:
+### 1. Create a folder, clone the repo, create a virtualenv and install the required packages:

 ```bash
 mkdir django_websockets && cd django_websockets